methodphoto/mincc/data/1982/1982-bristol-grammar-school-ii-xi.md

 title: "Bristol Grammar School II XI v The Min"
 gameLocation: "Failand Road"
 gameDate: "13/05/1982"
+shortReport: "The Min scored 171 all out.
+Bristol Grammar School made 129 all out in reply."
 result: "The Min won by 42 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min scored 171 all out.
-Bristol Grammar School made 129 all out in reply.

-Result: {result}

 J Booth and D Mundy: partnership of 100